I Feel Guilty When I Say No - featured image

 The next time you feel that twist in your gut—pause.

-Ask: Am I doing this to be loved, or from love?
+Ask: Am I acting from fear, or from clarity?

 And let yourself be free.